xyflow/react-flow-docs/blog/2022-09-08-react-flow-v11-release.md

 ### New Hooks

 In the future we want to get rid of some `<ReactFlow />` component props (there are 140+ 😵‍💫).
 One idea is to replace some props through hooks.
-With this release we are adding the `useOnViewportChange` and the `useOnSelectionChange` hook.
+With this release we are adding the [`useOnViewportChange`](/docs/api/hooks/use-on-viewport-change) and the [`useOnSelectionChange`](/docs/api/hooks/use-on-selection-change) hook.
 Before this release you could only listen to a viewport change by using `onMoveStart`, `onMove` and `onMoveEnd`.
 With the new `useOnViewportChange` hook, you can easily listen to changes in every component.

-### Stability

-The new monorepo setup helps us to organize the code in separate packages and gives us the opportunity to publish packages that are not part of the main `reactflow` package.

-We could close xxx issues on Github and wrote tons of tests cases.
-We are not only using e2e tests anymore but also doing component tests, too.

 ### Miscellaneous